Tips for Writing to Inmates

 - Beware of those who are looking not so much for a pen-pal but for a dating match (and all the problems that can ensue from that).

 - "Live life to the fullest".
-It's a generic phrase that many use and it says nothing.
+It's a generic phrase that many use and it means nothing.
 When a person claims that's what they want to do, they either have no long-term goals, or don't wish to share them with whoever may be reading the ad.
 It also can mean that they want to party, party, party, which may have gotten them into the situation that got them locked up in the first place.
 Mature adults don't typically use that phrase.

 - "I'm sexy!"
 She can mention it once, maybe twice, but if most or all of her ad gives you the hooker vibe, steer clear.
 It doesn't have to be talking about how "sexy" she is, either.
 She's locked up and can't deliver anything tangible in this area.
 Any overt promises of fulfilling your wildest fantasies, or anything like that, and it'll more than likely end up with her using you through your wallet and bank account.